 Mrs. Christine Koehn, Art, Resource

-This is my second year at St. Cecilia as the art/resource teacher.
+This is my third year at St. Cecilia as the art/resource teacher.
 I was born and raised in the Catholic schools of Omaha, attended Mercy High School and then went onto study art education at Northwest Missouri State University.
 I’ve had many wonderful opportunities working with a diverse range of students, teaching in many districts including Omaha Public Schools, Sioux Falls, SD, Millard Public Schools and the Catholic Schools as a classroom teacher.
 After fourteen years of teaching, I decided that I wanted to teach what I loved best...art.
 It was also important for me to return to the Catholic schools.
 I am so grateful to have found that opportunity here.

 Embrace Teacher of the Year and STAR 104.5 Teacher of the Week are a couple of recognitions that I have received.
 My husband Jay and I have two children: Millie and Liam who both attend St. Cecilia elementary, and we have two dogs Clark and Daisy.
 In my spare time, I enjoy learning about different cultures and religions, being outside, reading, visiting friends and family and trying new things.
 I am always open to visitors and guest teachers, so if you have an artistic talent and would like to share that with our students, please contact me.